GreenlVlachine/System_Analysis-Design_Diagrams/README.md

 # What did you do particularly well?

-LucidChart, despite being relatively new, was rather fun to use, and I think I benefited greatly from practicing the creation of the many diagrams in the course.
+LucidChart, despite being relatively new to me, was rather fun to use, and I think I benefited greatly from practicing the creation of the many diagrams in the course.
 I believe I had a strong grasp on requirements gathering, as shown by the Business Requirements document.

 # If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?